Ortham/buddah/README.md

 # es-modding-tools
 A list of third-party modding tools and libraries for Bethesda's Elder Scrolls and Fallout games.

+Please fork and add any missing projects you know of, and share this list!
+The more

 ## BSAs/BA2s

 * [BSAOpt](https://github.com/Ethatron/bsaopt)